vimc/montagu-webapps/app/README.md

 1. Run `npm install` to get dependencies and `npm install webpack --global` to install webpack
 2. Run `webpack` to build, or `webpack --watch` to continuously monitor files and rebuild as needed.
-3. Run `npm start` to run a development server on port 5000.
+3. Run `npm run admin` / `npm run contrib` to run a development server (serving admin/contrib portals, respectively) on port 5000.

 Or, build using docker (`docker build -f dev.dockerfile .`) and then run the resulting image.